 Additionally, on March 25, 2013, our board of directors amended and restated our share redemption program and reinstated the program effective for share redemption requests received on or after April 1, 2013, subject to the conditions and limitations described in the amended and restated share redemption program.
-In connection with the reopening of our share redemption program, we have recorded \$26.5 million in accounts payable and accrued expenses as of June 30, 2013 related to shares tendered for redemption and approved by the board of directors, but which were redeemed on July 1, 2013.
-In July
+In connection with the reopening of our share redemption program, we have redeemed \$26.5 million in shares and have \$11.5 million in accounts payable and accrued expenses as of September 30, 2013 related to shares tendered for redemption and approved by the board of directors, but which were redeemed on October 1, 2013.